Azure/azure-rest-api-specs/documentation/sdkautomation/sdk_customization.md

 ### SwaggerToSdkConfig
 This is type of file `./swagger_to_sdk_config.json` in sdk repo.
 The running environment of these scripts would be expected to be __Ubuntu 18.04__ on Azure Pipeline.
+This may change in the future.
 All the running script should be executable.
 The working folder of all the scripts is the __root folder of sdk repo__.

 #### SwaggerToSdkConfig Example